What are Kotatsu and Chabudai?

 V. Folding Feature

 One of the Chebudais’ main aspects is to preserve space.
-If you require more space, you should consider buying a Chebudai with a folding feature.
+Consider buying a Chebudai with a folding feature if you require more space.

 It would be easy to remove and store the table after use.
 Such a table will allow you to use your room for various reasons despite the space available.